dan404cipher/alumini-accel/ADMIN_GUIDE.md

 # Admin/Coordinator Account Management Guide

-This guide explains how to use the admin and coordinator functionality for creating and managing student and alumni accounts.
+This guide explains how to use the admin and coordinator functionality for creating and managing alumni accounts.

 ## 🎯 **Overview**

-The system now includes comprehensive admin/coordinator functionality for managing user accounts:
+The system now includes comprehensive admin/coordinator functionality for managing alumni accounts:

-- **Student Management** - Create and manage student accounts
 - **Alumni Management** - Create and manage alumni accounts
 - **Admin Dashboard** - Unified interface for all administrative tasks

 ## 🔧 **Components Created**

-### 1. StudentManagement.tsx

-- **Location**: `/client/src/components/StudentManagement.tsx`
-- **Purpose**: Complete student account management interface
-- **Features**:
-  - Create new student accounts
-  - View all students with search and filtering
-  - Display student profiles with academic information
-  - Statistics dashboard

-### 2. AdminDashboard.tsx
+### 1. AdminDashboard.tsx

 - **Location**: `/client/src/components/AdminDashboard.tsx`
 - **Purpose**: Unified admin interface
 - **Features**:
   - Overview dashboard with statistics
-  - Tabbed interface for Students, Alumni, and Analytics
+  - Tabbed interface for Alumni and Analytics
   - Quick action buttons
   - Role-based access control

-### 3. Student API Functions
+### 2. AlumniManagement.tsx

-- **Location**: `/client/src/lib/api.ts`
+- **Location**: `/client/src/components/AlumniManagement.tsx`
-- **Purpose**: API integration for student management
+- **Purpose**: Complete alumni account management interface
-- **Functions**:
+- **Features**:
-  - `getAllStudents()` - Fetch all students
-  - `getStudentById()` - Get specific student
-  - `createStudentProfile()` - Create student profile
+  - Create new alumni accounts
-  - `updateStudentProfile()` - Update student profile
+  - View all alumni with search and filtering
+  - Display alumni profiles with professional information
-  - And more...
+  - Statistics dashboard

 ## 🚀 **How to Use**